 Sustainable markets to price climate risk.
 Where there is risk, there is opportunity.
-Climate risk mitigation is impacting the evolution of the energy landscape.
-The energy transition is a long-term phenomenon, underpinned by a market-based economy that can deliver cost-effective and scalable solutions.
+Climate risk mitigation is influencing the energy landscape and requires a price signal for the conservation and cultivation of nature.
+The energy transition is a long-term phenomenon, underpinned by a market-based economy that can deliver cost-effective, scalable solutions.
+Creating an asset class to properly value natural capital will also be key for a sustainable future.

 ICE has been a leader in environmental markets for nearly two decades.
 Today, our environmental markets span Europe and North America — the world’s most liquid environmental markets.

-Corporates subject to carbon cap and trade programs and renewable fuel standards use our markets to meet obligations and manage their risk in the most cost-effective way.
-Markets participants can deliver carbon allowances, carbon offsets and renewable energy certificates into a range of registries in Europe and North America.
+Corporates subject to carbon cap and trade programs and renewable fuel standards use our markets to meet obligations and manage their risk in a cost-effective way.
+Market participants can deliver carbon allowances, carbon credits and renewable energy certificates into a range of registries in Europe and North America.

 Gordon Bennett, Managing Director ICE Utility Markets, examines the impact of the energy transition on various energy uses through the lens of a market operator and data provider.